MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/microsoft-sip-response-codes-504.md

 # SIP response code 504

-This article lists combinations of SIP 504 and Microsoft response codes, the corresponding error messages, and actions that you can take.
+This article provides troubleshooting information for various combinations of SIP 504 and Microsoft response codes.

 ## 549002 504 Unable to deliver INVITE: TlsTransport is not connected, State=Disconnected

 - Microsoft response code: **549002**
 - SIP response code: **504**
-- Error message: **Unable to deliver INVITE: TlsTransport is not connected, State=Disconnected**
 - Suggested actions:
   - Check if the Session Border Controller (SBC) is functional.
   - Check if the SBC is reachable through the specific IP and port.
 Also check your firewall settings to make sure that connection to SBC isn't blocked.